ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 The above defined property ``MustAbandon`` checks for three eventualities:

-- If the crop died
+- If the crop died.
-- If the crop did not emerge (until day 50 after sowing)
+- If the crop did not emerge (until day 50 after sowing).
-- If the crop is late for harvest (i.e., the simulation reached day 180 after sowing, but no harvest has occured)
+- If the crop is late for harvest (i.e., the simulation reached day 180 after sowing, but no harvest has occured).

-In all three cases, we decide to abandon the crop in favour of continuing on with our regular rotation logic.
+In all three cases, we decide to abandon the crop in favour of continuing on with our regular rotation sequence.
 The method ``AbandonCrop()`` checks for the unlikely case that the crop should still be alive, in which case it ends the crop.
 Otherwise, it does not do any action as part of conducting the transion back to fallow.